Three-a-day exercises

 High knees

-Just like running on the spot, high knee exercises can be done anywhere and have loads of benefits because they’ll improve your balance as well as making your breathing rate rise.
+Just like jogging on the spot, high knee exercises can be done anywhere and have loads of benefits because they’ll improve your balance as well as making your breathing rate rise.
 Try to get those knees up as high as you can while maintaining a straight back.

 Lift a baby